ChasingUX/jesse-site/source/work/fontreach.md

 ##FontReach’s Design

-**FontReach is simple.** Users are presented with a simple UI composed of input, directions, and one-click access to top fonts — only the bare minimum that allows for a user to start consuming data in seconds.
+**FontReach is simple.** Users are presented with a simple UI composed of input, directions, and one-click access to top fonts — This is the bare minimum that allows a user to start consuming data in seconds.
 Copy is concise and without distraction.
 The simple nature invites continued browsing.

 <a class="enlarge border" href="/assets/images/projects/fontreach/search.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/fontreach/search.jpg">